What are the objectives of the study?

 The GtACH Intervention Tool comprises of a training package for Falls Leads to deliver to Care Homes, a GtACH manual (comprising assessment and action materials) and a GtACH Poster.

-How many trial participants do you need?
+How many trial participants do we need?

 1308 care home residents in 66 care homes.
 Care homes will be randomised on a one to one basis with resident’s participation being based on the care homes randomisation with the aim of having 50% of residents in each arm.
 All residents will be consented to observations by researchers at baseline and prior to randomisation.